Thomas Hopkins (American football)

-Thomas A. Hopkins (born January 13, 1960) is an American former professional football offensive tackle who played in the National Football League (NFL) for one season.
-He played college football at Alabama A&M.
+Thomas A. Hopkins (born January 13, 1960) is an American former professional football player who was an offensive tackle in the National Football League (NFL) for one season.
+He played college football for the Alabama A&M Bulldogs.

 Professional career

 Hopkins was selected by the Boston Breakers in the 17th round of the 1983 USFL draft, but did not play for the team.

 Hopkins was later selected by the Cleveland Browns in the tenth round of the 1983 NFL draft.
 Hopkins played two games for the Browns in the 1983 season.